Arthritis pain can be reduced and managed

 If even gentle massage is painful, try using heat beforehand to warm the area first.
 Adding lotions or oils to reduce friction can also help.

 Did you know that losing just 1 pound takes 4 pounds of pressure off each knee?

 Being at a healthy weight is better for joints because more body weight means more pressure on joints.

 If your older adult is overweight, adopting a healthier diet and increasing exercise can help them shed a few pounds and take a lot of pressure off their joints.

 7. Add omega-3s to reduce inflammation

-Taking omega-3 supplements or eating fish like salmon, sardines, herring, and tuna gives your senior more omega-3 fatty acids.
-This reduces inflammation levels in the body and can help decrease arthritis pain.
+Eating fish rich in omega-3 like salmon, sardines, herring, and tuna or taking omega-3 supplements can reduce inflammation levels in the body, which helps decrease arthritis pain.

-Make sure to ask your older adult’s doctor before adding any supplements in case they interact with any of their prescriptions.
+Make sure to ask your older adult’s doctor before adding any supplements in case they have negative interactions with any of their prescriptions.